Vintharas/js13k-spaceshooter/README.md

 - Map generation
   - create a map of a starting number of sectors (Test having everything in memory first)
     - get to the end of the map you appear on the other side
-    - add more static asteroids
+    - add more static asteroids in the different sectors
-  - update sectors/plantes, etc to work with pools
-    - separate data from actual sprite
-    - use pools
-    - then generate map data, and use that with the pools
   - reuse objects using object pool
   - save state in an object
 - basic gameplay
   - fix player bullet shooting.
 It looks weird.
 I think it has to do with the speed of the ship
-  - add radar with more information of interest (not only radar but arrows as well)
+  - add radar with more information of interest (not only radar but arrows as well).
+Otherwise is going to be impossible to find star systems.
-  - detect enemies in radar
+  - [*] detect enemies in radar
 - Enemies
   - motherships.
     - make mother ship move steady in a direction